Dischidodactylus: Taxonomy

-Placement of Dischidodactylus in the subfamily Ceuthomantinae (=Pristimantinae), family Craugastoridae, is based on morphology because no DNA sequence data are available.
-Dischidodactylus is closely related to Ceuthomantis, with which they share a synapomorphy: completely or almost completely divided ungual flaps.
-Both genera also have dorsal skin composed of small, flat, pliable (not keratinized) warts, and lack nuptial pads in adult males.
-They differ in that Dischidodactylus possess a dentigerous process of the vomer, and in that Ceuthomantis lack basal toe webbing.
-However, the AmphibiaWeb places Dischidodactylus in an entirely different family, Strabomantidae, implying a distant relationship with Ceuthomantis.
+The family in which Dischidodactylus should be placed is currently uncertain.
+Amphibian Species of the World currently places it in superfamily Brachycephaloidea with family incertae sedis, while AmphibiaWeb places it in Ceuthomantidae.
+It had been placed in subfamily Ceuthomantinae within family Craugastoridae based on morphology because no DNA sequence data was available.
+Dischidodactylus was considered closely related to Ceuthomantis because they share a synapomorphy (completely or almost completely divided ungual flaps) and both genera also have dorsal skin composed of small, flat, pliable (not keratinized) warts, and lack nuptial pads in adult males; they differ in that Dischidodactylus possess a dentigerous process of the vomer, and in that Ceuthomantis lack basal toe webbing.

 Description

 Dischidodactylus are smallish frogs that reach a maximum snout–vent length of 43 mm in females.
 Their head is not as wide as body.
 Tympanic membrane is not differentiated and tympanic annulus is visible below skin.
 Cranial crests are absent.
 Vomers have small, oblique dentigerous processes.
 Terminal discs are expanded, rounded, and bifurcate; circumferential groove is present and terminal phalanges are T-shaped.
 Dorsum is granular and venter is areolate.